1cbyc/feedback_platform/readme.md

 2. Create Routes for Feedback Submission:

-    Build the views for submitting and managing feedback.
+    would build the views for submitting and managing feedback.

 3. Design User and Admin Dashboards:

-    to display user-submitted feedback on an admin dashboard.
+    to display user-submitted feedback on the admin dashboard.

 4. Frontend Enhancements: